sheny2/PEAL/README.md

 ### Step 1.1: Generate Summary Statistics
 This is the core of PEAL's privacy-preserving approach.
 Each site generates summary statistics from its local data.
 No individual patient data is shared.
 Here, we simulate this process by looping through our combined dataset.
-The function

 ```r
 # Define outcome Y, fixed-effects matrix X, and number of sites H